 The Citizens’ Assembly on democracy in Germany

 This was a non-governmental Citizens’ Assembly of 160 citizens to provide feedback to the government, which has promised a commission on democracy.
 Recommendations are intended “to help politicians find ways out of the current crisis of democratic and strengthen the connection between citizens and the parliamentary system.”
 The Assembly made 22 recommendations.
 Learn more here.

-The Assembly will make recommendations about how the UK can meet its target of net zero emissions by 2050.
-You can follow along here!
+The Assembly will made recommendations about how the UK can meet its target of net zero emissions by 2050.
+You can read about their work here!

 Other past citizens’ assemblies or similar processes based on the same principles that have occurred in recent years (focusing mainly on larger scale processes or processes dealing with national issues, and far from a comprehensive list!)

 AUSTRALIA: A two phase Citizens’ Jury was used to advise the government on the future of nuclear waste storage in Australia.

 BELGIUM: The G1000 in Belgium was the largest citizens’ assembly to date.
 Due to its success, the special Parliament representing Belgium’s German-speaking community voted to form a permanent citizens’ assembly.
 You can find their website here.

 CANADA:The Citizens’ Reference Panel on Pharmacare advised the Canadian federal government on a national pharmacare program.

 IRELAND: The Irish Constitutional Convention examined a range of changes to the constitution, including electoral reform.
 The success of the Constitutional Convention led to the formation of the Irish Citizens’ Assembly, a two year process which advised the government on climate change, an aging population, same sex marriage and abortion.